Image

 How does it work?

-• a programme of coaching or mentoring sessions
+• Engaging in a structured coaching or mentoring sessions

-• acquiring and learning new software or hardware packages
+• Purchasing and learning new software or hardware packages

-We are looking for applicants who have a clear idea of the activity or support they would like to access, what difference this will make and who will be able to pay for both the activity and their own time with the Fund.
+The costs must be associated with a composing or music-making practice.
+We are looking for applicants who have a clear idea of the activity or support they would like to access and what difference this will make.
 There is no requirement to complete a new work or have a performance date secured.

 Who can apply?